robotbird/jqpress/README.md

 jqpress
 =======

-one blog cms for code by  asp.net
+one blog cms  code by  asp.net